smblott-github/podrecast/README.md

 The functionality is as follows:

 - Download feeds and podcasts to local storage.

 - Podcasts, when downloaded, are initially given a name which is *not* republished (they are given a distinctive suffix).

 - Some local post-processing happens (typically, a cron job), and podcast files are renamed such that they may now be republished.
 This is your responsibility.
+After post-processing, rename the files, dropping the distinctive suffix).

-- PodRecast, serving now as a CGI script, then publishes *exactly* the original feed's rss/XML, but with each enclosure's URL replaced with a local URL.
+- PodRecast, serving now as a CGI script, then publishes *exactly* the original feed's rss/XML, but with each enclosure's URL replaced with a local URL referencing a local, post-processed file.

 ## How?